tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

 their semantics:

 `Identifier`
-  The PID that this metadata record pertains to.
+  The PID of the instrument.
 The subproperty `identifierType` contains the type of the PID, e.g. `Handle` or `DOI` in the case of an ePIC Handle or a DataCite DOI respectively.